besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 </aside>

 <aside class="warning">
-API Credit usage per API call for this endpoint depends on the number `num` of requested venues and the search speed (Normal or Fast).
+API Credit usage per API call for this endpoint depends on the number `num` of requested venues and the search speed.
 See 'API key credits' for more information.
 </aside>